VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 In the above example, only routes that are not `POST` will have authentication checked.

-### Authentication vs Authorization
+### Authentication vs. Authorization

-Authentication and Authorization are two related, but different concepts that are often confused.
+Both Authentication and authorization are related, but are different concepts that are often confused.

 Authentication is about WHO the user is, while authorization is about WHAT a user can do.

-These concepts are related since we need to know who the user is, in order to check if they can perform or not a given operation.
+These concepts are related since we need to know who the user is in order to check if they can perform or not a given operation.

 `dart_frog_auth` tries only to solve the authentication part of the problem, in order to enforce